onemanbuilds/SpotifyChecker/README.md

  Simple tool which checks if a spotify account is valid or not.

 # Installation
+ Make sure you have python 3.8.7 or higher.
 ```
 pip3 install -r requirements.txt
 ```